jenkins-infra/kubernetes-management/charts/mirror/README.md

 # Running this yourself.

 !
 By default the helm chart is configured to provision a volume based on the default storage class.
-A different persistentVolume can specified by modifying the variable `persistent`
+A different persistentVolume can be specified by modifying the variable `persistent`

 `helmfile -f helmfile.d/mirror.yaml apply`